wombleton/gitlaw-nz/acts/M/Marine Insurance Act 1908.md

     Compare: 1907 No 24 s 16

-## Insurable value
+#### Insurable value

 ##### 17 Measure of insurable value

 *   Subject to any express provision or valuation in the policy, the insurable value of the subject-matter insured must be ascertained as follows:

-    *   (a) In insurance on ship the insurable value is the value, at the commencement of the risk, of the ship, including her outfit, provisions and stores for the officers and crew, money advanced for seamen's wages, and other disbursements (if any) incurred to make the ship fit for the voyage or adventure contemplated by the policy, plus the charges of insurance upon the whole; and, in the case of a steamship, includes also the machinery, boilers, and coals and engine stores if owned by the assured; and, in the case of a ship engaged in a special trade, the ordinary fittings requisite for that trade:
+    *   (a) in insurance on ship the insurable value is the value, at the commencement of the risk, of the ship, including her outfit, provisions and stores for the officers and crew, money advanced for seamen's wages, and other disbursements (if any) incurred to make the ship fit for the voyage or adventure contemplated by the policy, plus the charges of insurance upon the whole; and, in the case of a steamship, includes also the machinery, boilers, and coals and engine stores if owned by the assured; and, in the case of a ship engaged in a special trade, the ordinary fittings requisite for that trade:

-    *   (b) In insurance on freight, whether paid in advance or otherwise, the insurable value is the gross amount of the freight at the risk of the assured, plus the charges of insurance:
+    *   (b) in insurance on freight, whether paid in advance or otherwise, the insurable value is the gross amount of the freight at the risk of the assured, plus the charges of insurance:

-    *   (c) In insurance on goods or merchandise the insurable value is the prime cost of the property insured, plus the expenses of and incidental to shipping and the charges of insurance upon the whole:
+    *   (c) in insurance on goods or merchandise the insurable value is the prime cost of the property insured, plus the expenses of and incidental to shipping and the charges of insurance upon the whole:

-    *   (d) In insurance on any other subject-matter the insurable value is the amount at the risk of the assured when the policy attaches, plus the charges of insurance.
+    *   (d) in insurance on any other subject-matter the insurable value is the amount at the risk of the assured when the policy attaches, plus the charges of insurance.

     Compare: 1907 No 24 s 17

-## Disclosure and representations
+#### Disclosure and representations

 ##### 18 Disclosure by assured